thomas051083/psd-psw/_pswlf-2020/0a-occ.md

       <br>
       <br>Quality data is necessary for insightful analysis and evidence-based decision-making.
 This session will highlight the data quality dimensions and the statistical best practices to improve data quality in various statistical processes.
       <br>Learning outcomes:
-      <br>- Identify data quality dimensions and the relevant statistical processes to engage in when producing data outputs.
+      <br>∙ Identify data quality dimensions and the relevant statistical processes to engage in when producing data outputs.
-    <br>-Recognise the need to  adopt best practices from the planning to the development to the dissemination of data outputs.
+    <br>∙ Recognise the need to  adopt best practices from the planning to the development to the dissemination of data outputs.
-    <br>-Understand the requirements needed to manage and assure data of high quality are produced
+    <br>∙ Understand the requirements needed to manage and assure data of high quality are produced
       <br>
       <a href="http://www.csc.gov.sg">Click here to register.</a>
     </td>